Subscribe

 By the same token, there’s typically more room for color variety amongst the tiles themselves than amongst the grout.
 Grout can certainly contrast with the tiles it borders, but in most cases, it would look rather strange to walk into a room with bright red grout, no matter what color the tiles were.

 Most often, grout comes in simple, earthy colors.
-Two of the most common tile grout colors are black and white.
-In addition to those, shades of beige, brown, gray and mossy green are frequently used.
-Others are available as well, depending on what you need.
+White and black are two of the most common tile grout colors.
+Shades of gray, brown, beige and mossy green are also popular choices.
+There are even more colors available, depending on what you need.

 Contrasting grout, on the other hand, makes the space feel more active and full.
 If you’re more comfortable in smaller spaces, contrasting might be the way to go.
 Otherwise, consider matching or complementing colors.